-Congressman Ruben Gallego is the son of Hispanic immigrants, a veteran, and a community leader.
+Representative Gallego is a Marine Corps combat veteran, a lifelong community leader, and the son of Hispanic immigrants.
 He was the first in his family to attend college, graduating from Harvard University with a degree in International Relations.
-He later joined the Marine Corps, serving in Iraq with the well-known combat unit Lima 3/25.

-Congressman Gallego was elected to the Arizona House of Representatives in 2010, and served until 2014.
-He represented District 27, which covers much of Phoenix.
-He rose quickly in the state legislature, serving as Assistant Minority Leader.
-Congressman Gallego became known for his tough stand against extreme legislation pushed by Republicans in the state legislature.
-He led the opposition to the discriminatory SB 1062, which Governor Jan Brewer ultimately vetoed.
-As a state legislator, Congressman Gallego also led the push for Medicaid expansion and to secure in-state tuition for veterans.
+Congressman Gallego was elected to the Arizona House of Representatives in 2010 and served until 2014.
+As a state legislator, Congressman Gallego became known for his tough stand against extreme legislation pushed by Republicans in the state legislature.
+He also led the push for Medicaid expansion and to secure in-state tuition for veterans.

-Congressman Gallego serves as an Assistant Whip for the Democratic Caucus, the First Vice Chair of the Congressional Hispanic Caucus, Vice Chair of the Congressional Progressive Caucus and Congressional Progressive Caucus Tribal Liasion, and Vice Chair of the Equality Caucus.
+Congressman Gallego is an Assistant Whip for the Democratic Caucus, First Vice Chair of the Congressional Hispanic Caucus, Vice Chair and Tribal Liaison of the Congressional Progressive Caucus, and Vice Chair of the LGBT Equality Caucus.